THREE-GOAL THIRD PERIOD LIFTS BOSTON COLLEGE PAST NEW HAMPSHIRE, 3-1

-Senior forward Kelli Stack picked up two goals for the Eagles
+Senior forward Kelli Stack scores twice in a 46-second span for Eagles

 DURHAM, N.H. - Lindsey Minton (Richardson, Texas), a junior goaltender on the University of New Hampshire women's ice hockey team, recorded a career-high 37 saves but sixth-ranked Boston College scored three goals in the last 2:48 of regulation to rally for Sunday afternoon's 3-1 Hockey East victory at the Whittemore Center.